Jonathan-MacDuff/My-Personal-Website/README.md

 # About.js

-This page is for a short bio.
+A short bio.

 # Contact.js

-This page is a contact form for getting into communication with me.
+A contact form for getting into communication with me.

 # Projects.js

-This page is a hub for my projects.
+A hub for my projects.

 # Home.js

-This is the landing page.
+The landing page.

 ## Components